 This article is brought to you by Bai.

-Every year on the first Sunday in February, Americans gather in front of their televisions to watch football and chow down on snacks that are mostly deep-fried and pair well with ranch dressing.
-Which is a tradition that’s swell and all, but sometimes even the most steadfast rituals deserve to be shaken up.
+Every year on the first Sunday in February, Americans gather in front of their televisions to watch football and chow down on foods that are mostly deep-fried and pair well with ranch dressing.
+Which is a tradition that’s swell and all, but sometimes even the most steadfast rituals deserve to be shaken up, and these healthy Super Bowl snacks are still super delicious too.

 This year, instead of serving the same-old gut-busting spread, why not put out an array of healthy-but-delicious foods that will supply the energy you need to cheer on the action through the final quarter?
 Not only will it create a positive tone, it will also set the stage for an extra festive gathering—you’ll want to put up plenty of decorations in your favorite team’s colors.